Eyescale/Lunchbox/doc/RelNotes.md

 ## New Features {#NewFeatures}

-* MPI support added through the new MPI class.
+* MPI support through the new MPI class.

 ## Enhancements {#Enhancements}

 * Added timeout parameter for the Future::wait function
 * Improved thread logging facilities
-* Structures added to gather compression results
+* Use structure to gather compression results
-* Boolean operators added for (De)compressor
+* Boolean operators for (De)compressor
-* Array has been moved from Collage to Lunchbox
+* New Array class, moved from Collage

 ## Optimizations {#Optimizations}